 Small to medium business support

+General Salary support for small to medium business

-Salary support – businesses with $50 million turnover will receive support to cover the costs of employee wages and salaries equal to 50 per cent of PAYG withheld for businesses that withhold tax.
-The minimum amount a business can receive is $2000, and the maximum is $25,000.
+Up until the end of the financial year, businesses with under $50 million turnover will receive support to cover the costs of employee wages and salaries equal to 100 per cent of PAYG withheld for businesses that withhold tax.
+The minimum amount a business can receive is $10,000, and the maximum is $50,000.

+Between July to October 2020, eligible entities will receive an additional payment equal to the total of all of the Boosting Cash Flow for Employers payments they have received.
+Eligible entities will receive at least $20,000 up to a total of $100,000 under both payments.

 This means that if you are a part-time, full-time or casual worker, a small business will receive support to cover employee salaries and wages.

+Apprentice and trainee subsidy

 Apprentice and trainee support – businesses that employ less than 20 full-time employees will receive a wage subsidy of 50 per cent for any apprentice or trainee for nine months.
 The subsidy is available up to a maximum of $21,000.

-Tax benefits for investment – expanding the instant asset write-off, which allows businesses to expense the entirety of a capital investment for tax purposes, by lifting the threshold from $30,000 to $150,000.
+Tax benefits for investment

+The Government is expanding the instant asset write-off, which allows businesses to expense the entirety of a capital investment for tax purposes, by lifting the threshold from $30,000 to $150,000.
 It is also now available to businesses with a turnover of less than $500 million, up from $50 million.
 This threshold applies on a per asset basis, and so businesses that have already investment in capital can immediately write-off multiple assets.

 This has the effect of reducing a business’s tax liability at the end of the financial year.

+The Government has introduced a 15 month investment incentive (through to 30 June 2021) by accelerating depreciation deductions.
+Businesses with a turnover of less than $500 million will be able to deduct 50 per cent of the cost of an eligible asset on installation.

+Creditor relief for financially distressed businesses

+The Government is temporarily increasing the threshold at which creditors can issue a statutory demand on a company and to initiate bankrupt proceedings against an individual.
+The ATO will tailor solutions for owners or directors of business that are currently struggling due to the Coronavirus, including temporary reduction of payments or deferrals, or withholding enforcement actions including Director Penalty Notices and wind-ups.

+Loans for SMEs to cover costs

+The Government has provided a guarantee of 50 per cent to SME lenders to support new short-term unsecured loans to SMEs.
+The scheme guarantees up to $40 billion of new lending.

+This will provide businesses with funding to meet cash flow needs by further enhancing lenders’ willingness and ability to provide credit.

 Household support

+Income support for individuals

+The Government has expanded the eligibility to income support payments, establishing a new time-limited Coronavirus supplement to be paid at a rate of $550 per fortnight.
+This will be paid to both existing and new recipients of:

+Jobseeker Payment

+Youth Allowance Jobseeker

+Parenting Payment

+Farm Household Alloance and Special benefit.

+Payments to support households

-Cash payments – one-off payments of $750 will be paid to any person on social security, veteran, or other income support as well as eligible concession card holders.
+The Government will provide two separate $750 payments to social security, veteran and other income support recipients and eligible concession card holders.

-The one-off payment will be paid automatically from 31 March 2020 , and over 90 per cent of payment s will be made by mid-April 2020.
+First payment will be made from 31 March 2020

+Second payment will be made from 13 July 2020.

 To be eligible, you must be residing in Australia and be receiving one of the following payments or hold one of the following concession cards on 12 March 2020: